dasmikko/dasmikko.github.io.old/3dprint.md

 ## My Gear

-I'm currently sporting a Creality CR-6 SE, with a couple of upgrades.
+I'm currently sporting a **Creality CR-6 SE**, with a couple of upgrades.

 ### Upgrades 🔧
 Here is a list of upgrades i've done to my printer.